Types of Degrees Specialized Sales Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Specialized Marketing.
-About 6.7% of those with this major are international students.
+Students from other countries are interested in Specialized Marketing, too.
+About 6.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea